krixik-ai/python-client/docs/system/index.md

 ## the `.keyword_search` method

-The `.keyword_search` method can be used with any pipeline that ends with `keyword-search` module.
+The `.keyword_search` method can be used with any pipeline that ends with `keyword-db` module.

 ### a simple keyword search pipeline

-Below we construct the simplest custom pipeline that satisfies this criteria - a pipeline consisting of the `keyword-search` module alone.
+Below we construct the simplest custom pipeline that satisfies this criteria - a pipeline consisting of the `keyword-db` module alone.

 ```python